Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Experience:

-- Internship, ABC Marketing Firm, Summer 2020
+- Intern, ABC Marketing Firm, Summer 2020

-- Assisted with market analysis and research for various clients
+- Assisted with market analysis and research for clients of various kinds

-- Developed strong skills developed in Excel and PowerPoint
+- Have developed strong skills developed in Excel and PowerPoint

 - Volunteer, DEF Nonprofit, 2018-2020